XBRL in India: A Strategic Initiative for Enhanced Financial Transparency

 The mandate covered around 25000 companies in Phase I. These companies were:

-• All companies listed in India and their Indian subsidiaries
+- All companies listed in India and their Indian subsidiaries

-• All companies with a paid up capital of Rs.
+- All companies with a paid up capital of Rs.
 5 crores and above, and

-• All companies with a turnover of Rs.
+- All companies with a turnover of Rs.
 100 crores and above

 The second year witnessed a significant change in the regulatory reporting format which radically affected the implementation of XBRL.
 New Schedule VI i.e. the new and improved disclosure system for Financial Statements was enforced by the Companies Act.
 The taxonomy architecture also underwent considerable change.
-Tuples were replaced by dimensions for data modelling.
-At the same time the companies were required to file their cost audit report and compliance report in XBRL format.
+Tuples were replaced by dimensions for data modelling. Â At the same time the companies were required to file their cost audit report and compliance report in XBRL format.
 This was one of the first XBRL implementations across the globe for cost-related information.
 These practices are now the norm.

-Reserve Bank of India
+Reserve Bank of India (RBI)

-Reserve Bank of India (Indias monetary regulator) has implemented the XBRL-based regulatory filings for banks using the Internet and Indian Financial Network (INFINET).
+Reserve Bank of India (India’s monetary regulator) has implemented the XBRL-based regulatory filings for banks using the Internet and Indian Financial Network (INFINET).

 The implementation was done in a phased manner wherein, in 2008, Phase I covering a sizeable portion of the domestic banks (seven returns) was introduced; the taxonomy was developed in the context of banking requirements including the elements pertaining to the reporting information of the Indian domestic banking system.
 All the scheduled banks in India were required to file using XBRL standards.

-Currently RBI is working on Phase II whose objective is to harmonise the external sectors business information, offsite surveillance and monitoring information by bringing them into the gamut of the centralised XBRL database.
+Currently RBI is working on Phase II whose objective is to harmonies the external sectors business information, offsite surveillance and monitoring information by bringing them into the gamut of the centralised XBRL database.
 The implementation of Phase II started in 2012 to include 42 returns out of nearly 225 different returns for the banks and non-bank entities.

-Securities and Exchange Board of India
+Securities and Exchange Board of India (SEBI)

 SEBI is in the process of implementing a Unified Platform for Electronic Reporting and Dissemination named as SUPER-D, which will be done using XBRL data standards.
 XBRL (eXtensible Business Reporting Language) technology based platform will be used for reporting by Listed companies, Mutual Funds and other SEBI registered intermediaries.
 The Mutual Fund Taxonomy is developed by SEBI.